Homosexuality in Sri Lanka: Ancient

 The Tripitaka does, however, contain passing references to homosexuality and transsexuality.
 For example, homosexuality is found in the case of a monk, called Wakkali, who became a monk because he was so attracted to how handsome Buddha was.
 There is also a case where a novice monk masturbated to a high ordained monk.

+There is widespread evidence of same-sex cohabitation in the Kandyan kingdom (15th century to 19th century) due to tolerance of Ekageikama, though it is argued that this is not of a homosexual nature.
+The Sinhalese generally did not take marriage seriously, and cohabitation was widespread with marriage being considered a by-product of successful cohabitation.
+Unmarried cohabitation became a punishable offence from the Dutch colonial period in 1580.

 Buddhism in Sri Lanka mostly focuses on sex on a non-discriminatory basis.
 It holds the view that sex is 'dirty' or 'immoral' and this is reflected in modern-day discussion about sex, including discussion on same-sex relations.
 The monastic rules state that monks should be celibate, but note that these rules do not extend to the lay people.

 Ground Views shares the opinion that Sri Lanka without colonial influences would have probably held a similar culture to that of Thailand.

-Ceylon

-Christianity
+Colonial era

 With the colonial expansion of European empires to the island, also came missionaries from the European church.

 An observer in the 16th century, most likely a priest from the European church of ethnic European descent, claimed that “The sin of sodomy is so prevalent… that it makes us very afraid to live there.
 And if one of the principle men of the kingdom is questioned about if they are not ashamed to do such a thing as ugly and dirty, to this they respond that they do everything that they see the king doing, because that is the custom among them.”.

 Englishman John Knox, who by this time had lived in the country for twenty years and spoke fluent Sinhala, wrote about the King of Kandy; “Most of his Attendants are Boyes, and Young Men, that are well favoured, and of good Parentage.
 For the supplying himself with these, he gives order to his Dissava’s or Governors of the countreys to pick and choose out Boyes, that are comely and of good Descent, and send them to the Court.
 These boyes go bare-headed with long hair hanging down their backs.
 Not that he is guilty of Sodomy, nor did I ever hear the Sin so much as mentioned among them.”
 It should, however, be noted that accusing someone of homosexuality would be degrading their character.